Outpatient and Intensive Outpatient Programs

 Intensive Outpatient Program

-This program helps patients new to treatment and those needing a more personal level of counseling.
+This program helps those who are new to intensive outpatient treatment and those needing a more personal level of counseling.
 It is especially helpful for patients who have experienced trauma and/or suffer from PTSD as we offer individual counseling sessions twice a month, or more upon request.

-In our Intensive Outpatient Program you are expected to attend:
+In our Intensive Outpatient Care Program you are expected to attend:

 - 1+ patient medical visits per month – 30 minutes

-- 3 group counseling sessions per week – 3 hours
+- 3 group therapy sessions per week – 3 hours

 - 2 individual counseling sessions per month – 60 minutes